capesstack/capes/beats/build_operate_maintain.md

 **Note, version 6.0 changes the service name to `heartbeat-elastic.service` and `metricbeat-elastic.service`, so don't get twisted on which version you're working with when reading Elastic's documentation**

 ## Operate
+Immediately following installation of CAPES (or Metricbeats invidually), you need to go to update your MariaDB root passphrase in the Metricbeat configuration file.
+If you don't do this, the MySQL visualizations and dashboards won't be populated.
+1. `sudo vi /etc/metricbeat/metricbeat.yml`
+1. change "passphrase_to_be_set_post_install" to your root passphrase you set during the MySQL securing process
+1. `sudo systemctl restart metricbeat.service`

 One you have installed Beats, you need to go into Kibana and create the Heartbeat and Metricbeat Index Patterns.

 Browse to http://<capes_ip> and select "Kibana" from the landing page.
 You will be directed to the Index setup page.